Have you paid attention to the increase in natural disasters?

 - Serve a specific business objective with an associate metric.
-Ideally, this goal extends beyond create profits and improves society more generally.
+To succeed, make this goal have a purpose..

-- Meet a specific audience information need or want based on the person’s micro-moment and context.
+- Meet a specific audience need or want based on their context.
 (Need help?
-Here’s how to create a marketing persona.)
+Use how to create a marketing persona.)

 - Publish content on owned media first.
-This associates your content with your data, both business and content.
+To associate your content with your data across your business.

 - Track related content metrics.
-Include a call-to-action and related UTM for tracking.
+Include a call-to-action for tracking.